- Oops!Something went wrong.Please try again later.

 Cobre Limited (CBE.AX) Quarterly Activities Report

-Sydney, Australia, July 29, 2021 - (ABN Newswire) - Cobre Limited (ASX:CBE) is pleased to provide the following update on its activities for the quarter ended 30 June 2021.
-During the quarter, the Company continued to focus on its diverse project portfolio in Australia, Botswana and Gabon.
+Sydney, Australia, April 29, 2022 - (ABN Newswire) - Cobre Limited (ASX:CBE) is pleased to provide the following update on its activities for the quarter ended 31 March 2022, during which the Company continued to focus on its diverse project portfolio in Australia, its investments in Botswana and Gabon and its corporate strategy.

 About Cobre Limited:

 Cobre Limited (ASX:CBE) is a copper and base-metals explorer with projects in Western Australia and Botswana.
 The Company recently discovered a new high-grade VMS deposit enriched in Copper, Gold, Zinc and Silver in Western Australia, and is currently exploring approximately 8,100 km2 of tenements within the Kalahari Copper Belt (KCB) in Botswana.

 Copyright (C) 2022 ABN Newswire.
 All rights reserved.